hotflex/kayak/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details
+This project is licensed under the Apache2 License - see the [LICENSE](/LICENSE) file for details